fearlessdots/update-hosts-file/README.md

 **Attention:** by default, the executable will be installed in /usr/bin and the other configuration files in /usr/share/update-hosts-file.
 You can change this (not recommended) by modifying the variable values inside the installation script.

 ## Method 2 - Download ZIP File And Run
+This method of installation will always download the most recent release (sometimes outdated in comparison with the GIT repository).
+Downloading the most recent releases may be more stable than downloading the repository.

 Use the command you prefer, e.g. wget or curl.
 Running wget:
 ```bash
 wget https://github.com/fearlessdots/update-hosts-file/archive/refs/heads/main-x86_64.zip